 By now, most of you have heard that sitting is the new smoking and how bad sitting is for you.
-I have had a standing desk for about seven years now and cannot fathom going back to a seated desk.
-Even when I'm working from the Starbucks I look for a tall table that I can stand and do my work.
+I have had a standing desk for about seven years now and cannot fathom returning to a seated desk.
+Even when I'm working from Starbucks, I look for a tall table where I can stand and do my work.
 Does this mean I stand all day long?
 Not always, but I do stand for most of it.

 If your boss won't spring for a standing desk or you can't put up the cash right now to buy one yourself, I recommend moving your laptop to a table or bar or stacking it on top of books during the day.
 There are also great tutorials on how to make your own for cheap.
-Start out in short intervals, maybe 25 minutes and go back to sitting.
-At first, standing all day may be too hard for you but eventually you get used to it.
-I find it also helps to have something in front of you that you can rest one foot on to change positions.
-I have a drum throne (much better quality and way cooler than a regular stool) as my chair when I need it and the foot ring is perfect for me to prop my leg on.
+Start in short intervals, maybe 25 minutes, and return to sitting.
+At first, standing all day may be too hard for you, but eventually, you get used to it.
+It also helps to have something in front of you to rest one foot on to change positions.
+I have a drum throne (much better quality and way cooler than a regular stool) as my chair when I need it, and the foot ring is perfect for me to prop my leg on.

-Here's a vid of my own standing desk and Productive Environment minus the 3-hole punch which I donated immediately after the vid was over.
+Here's a video of my own standing desk and Productive Environment minus the 3-hole punch, which I donated immediately after the video was over.